 Now that you’re totally ready to go do some hectic shit, I’m going to have to mother you for a sec.
 Sorry, but I just love your face so damn much!

-The Australian wilderness is not to be trifled with.
+The most beautiful places in Australia can also be the deadliest.
+Australian wilderness is not to be trifled with.
 It’s to be enjoyed, soaked up, and gazed lovingly at, however, always do so with your sensibility cap on.
-Always be prepared.
+Always keep the usual travel safety tips in mind, and then some more.

 There’s a lot of desolate space, not much water, a sun that’ll fry you like an egg, plus 66 venomous species of animals.
 And of the animals that aren’t venomous, most of them can still smoke ya.

-Step 1: Know What to Pack for an Adventure in Australia’s Outdoors
+Step 1: Know What to Pack for an Australian Outdoor Adventure

-Standard packing list for Australia travels aside, there are a few things you should never be heading into the Outback without:
+Standard packing list for Australia travels aside, there are a few things you should never be heading to outback adventures in Australia without:

 - Water – And plenty of it.
 You know that whole adage of laying out your packing for any trip and then halving it?
 Yeah, do the opposite: however much water you think you’ll need, double it.